Investigating the effect of noise channels on the quality of unitary t-designs: Conclusion

 \section{Conclusion}

 We studied the effect of different types of noise on the quality of single-qubit $t$-designs.
-In particular, we looked at the bit flip channel, the phase flip channel, the bit and phase flip channel, the phase damping channel, the amplitude damping channel and the depolarising noise channel.
+While we hope that our study will encourage research into the effect of noise on the quality of multi-qubit $t$-designs, we also note that there are many protocols which exclusively use single-qubit $t$-designs~\cite{appl2-1, appl3-1, appl3-2, applsingle} for which our work may have direct consequences.
+The noise channels we investigated are the bit flip channel, the phase flip channel, the bit and phase flip channel, the phase damping channel, the amplitude damping channel, and the depolarising noise channel.
 We quantified the effect of a noise channel on the quality of a $t$-design using the smallest possible $\epsilon$ such that a test inequality, adapted from the defining inequality for an $\epsilon$-approximate $t$-design, holds for all density matrices in a given sample.
-Two noise models were considered, namely a noise model in which noise is applied before the unitary operations and a noise model in which noise is applied after the unitary operations.
-We showed analytically that for both noise models, the quality of the 1-design is completely unaffected by an arbitrary noise channel (see \appendref{append:1-design}).
-For the 2-design, the 3-design, the 4-design and the 5-design, results were obtained numerically using the icosahedral group~\cite{platonic}.
-With the exception of the amplitude damping channel, $\epsilon$ versus $t$ is a step function for a fixed $p$ or $\lambda$.
-We see a significant increase in sensitivity to noise from $t=1$ to $t=2$ and an even larger increase in sensitivity to noise from $t=3$ to $t=4$, but no increase in sensitivity to noise from $t=2$ to $t=3$ or from $t=4$ to $t=5$, unless amplitude damping is applied.
-Further work in this direction is needed.
-Developing and studying noise models which use the definition of a $t$-design in terms of a polynomial function~\cite{RB1} may help to uncover this even/odd behaviour.
+Two noise models were considered, namely, a noise model in which noise is applied before the unitary operations and a noise model in which noise is applied after the unitary operations, in line with the noise models used in randomised benchmarking~\cite{RB1, RB2, RB3, RB4, RB5, RB6, RB7, RB8, RB9}.